Pathological Narcissism: A Dysfunction or a Blessing?

 To the loser, his miscarriages and deterioration are a warm blanket underneath which he hides himself from a hostile world.
 Failure is a powerful and addictive organizing principle which imbues life with meaning and predictability and allows the loser to make sense of his personal history.
 Being a loser is an identity and losers are proud of it as they recount with wonder their mishaps, misfortune, and vicissitudes.

-appear to be bumbling fools, never mind how intelligent they actually are?
+narcissists appear to be bumbling fools, never mind how intelligent they

 1. No impulse control, no forethought, no foresight = counterproductive, self-defeating, and self-destructive decisions and actions.